 Fighting With Siblings Over Senior Care

-Russo and her sister’s family roles looked like this: the ever helpful, younger sibling who lived two blocks away from Mom and Dad, and Russo, the disappointing, psychologically and physically distant sister and daughter.
+Russo and her sister’s family roles looked like this: the ever helpful, younger sibling who lived two blocks away from Dad and Mom, and Russo, the disappointing, physically and psychologically distant daughter and sister.

 She felt guilty for being so removed from her family, but “no one asked me for anything,” recalls Russo, the author of “They’re Your Parents, Too!
 How Siblings Can Survive Their Parents’ Aging Without Driving Each Other Crazy.”
 Her sister was angry.
 “She thought, I shouldn’t have to tell you what to do.
 You should know,” says Russo.
 “Here we were in the same situation 40 years later.
 She wanted me to be there for her but we had never communicated that to begin with.
 I was still stuck in that old stuff.”

 Alexis Abramson, an Atlanta-based gerontologist and author of “The Caregiver’s Survival Handbook,” understands their dynamic.

 “When siblings squabble over who will care for Dad or Mom or refuse to help one another with caregiving tasks, the problem often isn’t about caregiving itself, but conflicts and power struggles that may have existed since childhood.”

 It can be difficult for families who have never gotten along to make decisions together, especially when there are multiple siblings with varying beliefs, caregiving styles and personalities.
-According to MORE Magazine, 40% of sibling caregivers wind up having serious conflict with one another.
+According to MORE Magazine, 40% of sibling caregivers wind up having a serious conflict with one another.
 Watching our parents decline can make us more emotional, irrational and volatile.
 There’s something else: it reminds us that we’re next in line.